 Using raw materials that are non-conforming can be costly because of rework, scrap material, customer returns and potential loss of contracts, not to mention human life.

 In a busy production environment, when supplied material or components all look very similar, it’s very easy to pick up the wrong part.
 The best way of preventing this is to verify the material composition right before machining.

-Hitachi’s range of XRF and LIBS handheld analysers are portable, lightweight and easy to use by anyone.
+Hitachi’s range of XRF and LIBS handheld analyzers are portable, lightweight and easy to use by anyone.
 Accurate readings can be taken in seconds, so it’s a simple and straightforward test to verify the material in production.
-It’s possible to set up the analyser to give a pass or fail reading on the screen, so there’s no room for ambiguity or mis-interpretation of results.
+It’s possible to set up the analyzer to give a pass or fail reading on the screen, so there’s no room for ambiguity or mis-interpretation of results.

 Using the right grade of base material, like stainless steel, is essential to ensure the finished component has the right level of corrosion resistance.
 It’s impossible to tell the difference between, say, 304 and 304L grade steel by eye.
 You can be absolutely sure of using the right grade of material just by carrying out a simple check.